Mason-Lab-Code/.github/profile/README.md

 ```
 git push -u origin main
 ```
-Now, push any committed changes from the local repository to GitHub.
+Now, any further committed changes made to the local repository, can be pushed to the remote repository on GitHub.
 ```
 git push
 ```
-And pull any changes made on GitHub, to the local repository.
+And any committed changes made to the remote repository on GitHub, can be pulled to the local repository.
 ```
 git pull
 ```
-Now that this repository is linked to a remote repository on GitHub, you can now synchronise your work across Viking and personal workstations by pushing and pulling changes on the different systems.
-This might be useful if you are running computationally demanding steps of your workflow on Viking, and more personalised analyses in RStudio, and you want to keep all of your work in one neat directory.
+Now that this repository is linked to a remote repository on GitHub, you can synchronise your work across Viking and personal workstations by pushing and pulling changes on the different systems.
+This might be useful if you are running computationally demanding steps of your workflow on Viking, and more personalised analyses on a local workstation, and you want to keep all of your work neatly in one directory.

 ### Publish completed project on GitHub